avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV-Lite.md

 2. <span class="hilite">Invented Linux cybersecurity techniques, especially how usable `.so` ([DSO](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_for_real_time/7/html/reference_guide/chap-shared_libraries)) files could be generated which formally supplied no exports, and thus were extremely difficult to reverse engineer.
 See [short technical description]($(obfuscation_html)).</span>

-3. Patented FLASH techniques for implementing S/W updates on small FLASH devices, and CPUs with small RAM.
+3. Patented FLASH techniques for implementing S/W updates on small FLASH devices, and small RAM.

 4. Invented a technique for _dynamically_ loading a large static FLASH database into an embedded system that could be larger than RAM that does not violate any Misra C restrictions, with the help of preprocessing tools such as _Jinja2_ or _Pyexpander_.